 I confess, I’m excited about this movie for one very simple reason: Cillian Murphy.
 I know, I know, I sound like a fangirl, but trust me when I say that this man isn’t in bad movies.
 I challenge you to think of one bad movie he’s in!
 You can’t!
 Because they don’t exist!

-Let me just say, I hate Mary Sues.
-I do, but that does not mean every original character I hate is a Sue.
-If I counted all original characters as Sues, I would be incapable of ever picking up a book again.
-People seem very open to the idea of being introduced to someone new in a published work, but not in fanfiction.
-I would theorize that this is because people read fanfiction mostly to further explore already existing characters, and new characters are almost always written off as Sues.
+It’s been my experience that people seem very open to the idea of being introduced to someone new in a published work, but not in fanfiction.
+I would theorize that this is because people read fanfiction mostly to further explore already existing characters, and new characters are almost always written off as being dreaded Sues.
 This is such a lie.
 Yes, a good proportion of original characters in fanfiction are bad.
-I think we can all agree on that, but bad does not equal Sue.
-I think my aggravation for this is the ready belief that any and all original characters must be Sues.
-I can list a good number of fanfictions that feature numerous original characters that are far more than just decent, but compelling, thought-provoking, and realistic.
+I think we can all agree on that.
+However, I can list a good number of fanfiction that feature numerous original characters that are far more than just decent, but compelling, thought-provoking, and realistic.

 First published late last year, it took the author just under two months to post all forty-nine chapters and start on the sequel, Semper Furor.
 I can only assume she either had most of the first story written, or at the very least outlined, before she began posting.
 Notably, she’s been taking much longer to finish the sequel, but she manages to maintain the same quality of writing throughout, that being remarkably decent for something found on fanfiction.net.
 Hey, Katkiller-V obviously knows a good deal more about grammar than other fanfiction authors, so I’m not going to complain whenever I see a typo.